chris-barry/darkweb-everywhere/README.md

 This exit node is able to see which sites are being connected to.
 By having the hidden service loaded instead of the clearnet URL, you make your entire connection without leaving the Tor network.

+A good explanation of what Tor hidden services are and how they work can be found [here][2].

 ## How can I trust you?

 In the files [doc/EVIDENCE.md](doc/EVIDENCE.md) and [doc/EVIDENCE-i2p.md](doc/EVIDENCE-i2p.md) you can find the source where each address is documented.